Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Rospond, Monday

-Songwriter Randall Rospond delivers “funky, groovin’ poetic folk” Monday, Aug.
-22, from 4 to 6 p.m. at the South Shore Tiki Lounge.
+Songwriter Randall Rospond delivers “funky, groovin’ poetic folk” at the South Shore Tiki Lounge Monday, Aug.
+29, from 4 to 6 p.m. and at Maui Brews Company Tuesday, Aug.
+30, 6:30 to 8:30 p.m.
 He has opened concerts for Leon Russell, John Prine, and Jackson Brown.
 For more information, go to SouthShoreTiki.com or call 808-874-6444.

 Dancing & comedy, Tuesday